On June 20, 1863, West Virginia joined the fractured union as the 35th state.

 Yes, that was during the Civil War.
 Yes, West Virginia had been the northwestern counties of Virginia.
 No, I’m not sure of the history of how Congress decided Virginia had consented to be divided.

-In any case, per the guidelines in the U.S. Flag Code, West Virginians should fly the U.S. flag today in honor of their statehood, 153 years ago.
-West Virginia no doubt has lots of celebrations, reenactments, and general festive events planned.
+In any case, per the guidelines in the U.S. Flag Code, West Virginians should fly the U.S. flag today in honor of their statehood, 150 years ago.
+Lots of celebrations, reenactments, and general festive events are planned in West Virginia this weekend.

 Kathryn and I have a few fond memories of Charleston.
 Then-West Virginia Attorney General Charlie Brown was one of the few with enough wisdom to offer me a job, when I graduated from the National Law Center at George Washington University as an older student.
 Brown promised to clean up West Virginia politics, and he had a lively, very young crew of attorneys fighting coal companies, oil companies, loggers, shady real estate people, and corrupt city, county and state officials.
 One fellow in the office complained that he’d “had to argue eight cases” at the State Supreme Court that year, in his first year out of law school.